opencv/opencv/modules/core/doc/basic_structures.rst

 -----------------
 .. cpp:function:: void Mat::assignTo( Mat& m, int type=-1 ) const

-    Functional form of convertTo
+    Provides a functional form of ``convertTo``.

-    :param m: The destination array
+    :param m: The destination array.

-    :param type: The desired destination array depth (or -1 if it should be the same as the source one).
+    :param type: The desired destination array depth (or -1 if it should be the same as the source type).

-This is internal-use method called by the :ref:`MatrixExpressions` engine.
+This is an internally used method called by the :ref:`MatrixExpressions` engine.

 .. index:: Mat::setTo